 3. Review your resume and cover letter with the Internship Director.

 4. Interns work a minimum of 10 hours per week for 12 weeks of a semester or 8 hours a day for 15 to 17 days of the internship or summer semester.
 Attendance and punctuality are important grading components of the internship.

 5. Interns must follow all rules and regulations of the company or agency hosting the internship.

 6. Interns must maintain a weekly journal describing their internship activities.
-The journal is an analytic tool designed to help interns think through different aspects of their internship and should not be used to merely record events of the day.
-The journal will be hand-delivered or e-mailed to the Internship Director at appointed times throughout the internship.
+The journal is an analytic tool designed to help you think through different aspects of your internship and should not be used to merely record events of the day.
+The journal will be hand-delivered or emailed to the Internship Director at appointed times throughout the internship.